 I am also happy to create framed mirrors to the size of your choosing.
 You can pick from hundreds of moulding to design a mirror that perfectly suits the situation.

 Bevelled edges are available but would require a little more cost and time.

 A framed artwork is not complete until it is hung safely and correctly on the wall.

-If you require help sighting and hanging an artwork, please do not hesitate to ask as this is an area in which I have extensive experience.
+If you require help sighting and hanging an artwork, please do ask as this is an area in which I have extensive experience.
 All installation work is on top of the framing and will be charged by the hour.